picocomputer/picocomputer.github.io/_sources/ria.rst.txt

      - Ensures errno is an optionally a 16-bit int.
    * - $FFEF
      - OP
      - Write the API operation id here to begin a kernel call.
    * - $FFF0
-     -
+     - NOP
-     - Reserved.
-Always $EA, NOP.
+     - Always $EA.
    * - $FFF1
      - RETURN
      - Always $80, BRA.
 Entry to blocking API return.